 South African economy enters second recession in two years

-South Africa entered its second recession in two years in the final quarter of last year, as agriculture, transport and construction contracted, data showed on Tuesday.
+South Africa entered its second recession in two years in the final quarter of last year as agriculture, transport and construction contracted, data showed on Tuesday, highlighting the impact of power cuts on the economy.

 "You can lay a lot of the blame on (power utility) Eskom and the loadshedding (power cuts).
 But you must also blame government -- reform is happening way too slowly," said Wayne McCurrie, an FNB portfolio manager .
 Regular power cuts as Eskom fails to meet electricity demand have seen a steady decline in South African business and consumer confidence.